 Our Jumbo loans are simple and straightforward.

-Most Jumbo loans tend to be complicated, which makes people steer clear of them.
+Most Jumbo loans tend to be complicated, which makes people shy away from them.
 So we created our own: Jumbo from Embrace.
 Our Jumbo loans have competitive rates, are underwritten in-house to our own guidelines, and come with a variety of terms.

 Conventional loans conform to Fannie Mae and Freddie Mac guidelines, which means the lender is protected if a borrower defaults on his or her loan.
 Jumbo loans can’t be guaranteed by Fannie or Freddie, so they are considered riskier for lenders.
 This is why the qualifications for Jumbo loans often differ from Conventional loans.

 Our Jumbo loan highlights:

 - As little as 10% down for loan amounts up to $2M

 - As little as 20% down for loan amounts up to $3M

 - Primary residence only

 We also offer Jumbo loans with other qualifications, including lower credit scores, so reach out to your loan officer to learn which loan is right for your situation.

 Simply put, mortgage insurance is a policy taken out on your loan that protects the lender in the event of default or foreclosure.
 Of course, no one expects to default on their mortgage, but life isn’t always predictable and lenders need assurance that they will get their money back in the event your financial health takes a turn for the worse.